axibase/atsd/administration/data_retention.md

 # Data Retention

-Retention settings provide a way to control database size by automatically removing old data as well as discarding unnecessary data before it is stored on disk.
+Retention settings provide a way to control database size by automatically removing old data as well as discarding unnecessary data before the records are stored on disk.

 ## Default Retention Settings